BFSSI-Bioinformatics-Lab/EnteroTyper/README.md

 Usage: sequence_concatenation_pipeline.py [OPTIONS] [TARGETS]...

   Takes a list of target *.BLASTn_Detailed_Report.tsv files, followed by several options.
-Extracts sequences from the BLASTn report files as .fasta files, aligns them all with MUSCLE, and then concatenates all sequences into a single FASTA.
+Extracts sequences from the BLASTn report files as FASTA files, aligns them all with MUSCLE, and then concatenates all sequences into a single FASTA.